Nikkai LCD Digital and Analogue TV Reviewed

 Question: “A problem with Nikkai LCD DVB-T model No JV-TVC707EA.
 TV has worked well until today when switching on the picture is both upside down and reversed, so it can’t be watched even if we turn the set upside down.”

-It's an easy fix.
-Tune in to an analogue TV channel, press 'Menu', Scroll down to 'System' and scroll right.
+It’s an easy fix.
+Press the “Mode” button to get to Analogue TV mode (a blue screen with “TV” in the left corner).
+Now, press ‘Menu’, scroll down to ‘System’ and scroll right.
 Scroll down to the forth icon (a square with two arrows), and change the value.
+For us, option “3” shows picture the correct way round.

 Picture Off The Screen